awsdocs/aws-certificate-user-guide/doc_source/import-certificate-format.md

 ```

 **Example 3\.
 PEM–encoded private keys \(private certificate only\)**
-X\.509 version 3 certificates utilize public key algorithms\.
+X\.509 version 3 certificates use public key algorithms\.
 When you create an X\.509 certificate or certificate request, you specify the algorithm and the key bit size that must be used to create the private–public key pair\.
 The public key is placed in the certificate or request\.
 You must keep the associated private key secret\.
 Specify the private key when you import the certificate\.
 The key must be unencrypted\.
 The following example shows an RSA private key\.

 ```
 -----BEGIN RSA PRIVATE KEY-----